Learn to Skate

 - Moving forward to backward

 - Two-foot spin

 Intermediate Skate Lessons

 This is a 40-minute lesson for intermediate skaters who want to continue mastering turns and spins.
 Basic 4, 5, and 6 skill levels.

 Advanced Figure Skating

-This is a 30-minute lesson with a 15-minute practice for advanced skaters who are ready to put it all together and want to be introduced to all the elements in skating, and possibly begin a competitive career.
+This is a 40-minute lesson for advanced skaters who are ready to put it all together and want to be introduced to all the elements in skating, and possibly begin a competitive career.
 Basic 7 and 8; Freeskate 1-6 skill levels.